 Who are your volunteers?

-- Our Volunteers come from towns all around Polk County.
-They offer friendship, rides and help to someone who lives nearby.
+- Our volunteers come from communities in and around Polk County.
+They offer friendship, rides and other help to someone who lives nearby.

 How much time is needed to volunteer?